voteagora/optimism-governor/README.md

 - **admin** is the top-level owner of the governance system.
 The admin address can only do the following:

   - Upgrade implementation to a new version
-  - Transfer admin role to a new address (inlcuding renouncing ownership)
+  - Transfer admin role to a new address (including renouncing ownership)
   - Can't have any other roles (i.e. can't be a manager and can't interact with the governance system in any other way)

 - **manager** address used in day-to-day operations of the governance system.
 The manager address has the following superpowers: